Get iodine tablets from the pharmacy

 Do you still have iodine tablets at home?

 The packaging of iodine tablets only shows the production date.
 They have a shelf life of at least 10 years.

 If you keep your iodine tablets in their original packaging and in a suitable place (at room temperature, in a dry, dark place), they will keep for a very long time.
 Just like table salt, iodine in tablets does not go off.
 The amount of the active ingredient is more than sufficient to achieve the desired effect for many years.

-In 2023 Sciensano conducted a thorough analysis of these tablets.
-These tests show that the tablets have a shelf life of at least until 18 April 2024.
-The shelf life is tested every year.
+If so, these tablets are still effective.
+The iodine tablets with production dates 2010 and 2011 have been tested for their efficacy by Sciensano for several years.
+In spring 2023, Sciensano did a thorough analysis of these tablets.
+These tests showed that the tablets still have a shelf life of at least 18 April 2024.
+The shelf life is retested every year.

 Tip: Store the tablets somewhere you can find them quickly, for example in your medicine cabinet.
 Do not remove them from the packaging and keep them in a dry, dark place.